arrebagrove/UberEvresolWin10/README.md

-# UberEversolWin10
+# UberEveresolWin10
+Super Event Recording Solution for Windows 10
-Windows 10 App of the UberEversol Project
+Windows 10 App of the UberEvresol Project